WEVE-FM

 WEVE-FM (97.9 MHz) is a radio station in Eveleth, Minnesota.
 The station is programmed with an adult contemporary format targeted towards the 25-54 age group.
 Established in 1978, WEVE-FM is owned by Midwest Communications.
-Although the station broadcasts satellite-syndicated programming, it also features local on-air personalities and a full news staff.

 On August 24, 2016, Midwest Communications announced that it was purchasing WEVE-FM from Red Rock Radio in a deal that included sister stations KQDS-FM in Duluth, WXXZ in Grand Marais, KAOD in Babbitt, and KGPZ in Coleraine, as well as translators W221AU, W252AN, and W288AI; the sale was completed on December 31, 2016, at a purchase price of $5.625 million.